Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In 840, Alfonso II was also able to secure the famous Shroud of Oviedo, another great attraction for the Christian, medieval pilgrim.
 This Shroud is believed to have covered the face of Jesus at his burial.
 The Shroud is currently housed in the "Cámara Santa"or Holy Chamber on the upper level of the Cathedral of San Salvador.

 The Original Way is steeped in medieval pilgrimage history, more perhaps, than the other Caminos.
-This is what drew me to this Camino, as well as its known physical challenges and its less-traveled appeal.
+This is what drew me to this Camino, as well as its known physical challenges and its less-traveled appeal (although that is now rapidly changing!).
 I am not sure which drew me in more deeply initially.

-Below is my husband, Rich and I (Elle), the pilgrimage travelers at sunrise just outside of Berducedo, deep into the heart of the Camino Primitivo.
+Below is my husband, Rich and I, the pilgrimage travelers at sunrise just outside of Berducedo, deep into the heart of the Camino Primitivo.
 We always liked to start out at sunrise in the morning, as the day was fresh and new.
-I would "receive" much more photo opportunities and feel the Spirit of the Camino, more deeply in these hours when the veil was thin.
+I would "receive" many more photo opportunities and feel the Spirit of the Camino, more deeply in these hours when the veil was thin.

 Our Camino Primitivo Introduction